 - 2.2 Heavy ions

 - 2.2.1 Galactic Cosmic Rays

-- 2.2.2 Solar energetic particles
+- 2.2.2 Solar energetic partic

-- 2.2.3 Geomagnetically trapped heavy ions
+- 2.2.3 Geomagnetically trap

 - 3. Total Dose

-- 3.1 Long-term dose accumulation (multiple causes combined)
+- 3.1 Long-term dose accumulation (

-- 3.2 Short-term (days or less) dose accumulation
+- 3.2 Short-term (days or less) dose a

 - 3.2.1 Solar protons

-- 3.2.2 Geomagnetically trapped protons
+- 3.2.2 Geomagnetically trap

-- 3.2.3 Geomagnetically trapped electrons
+- 3.2.3 Geomagnetically trap

 The Polar Ground systems continue to perform well.
 The NOAA Jason Ground System (NJGS) was installed, tested, and activated over the course of the year and is performing as expected handling a two-spacecraft (Jason-2/3) constellation.
-The S-NPP/JPSS ground system is undergoing a Block upgrade, which is to be delivered in early 2017, allowing the operation of the JPSS-1 satellite to be launched in mid CY 2017.
-The JPSS ground system is also providing data collection support at McMurdo Station in Antarctica in order to decrease data latency.
-JPSS-1 will utilize a similar scheme to increase the speed at which environmental data is ingested into weather-forecasting systems worldwide.
+The JPSS Common Ground System completed its Block 2.0 upgrade and transitioned to operations in August 2017, to support the November 2017 JPSS-1 launch.

 Data transmission for POES and Jason is handled through the Environmental Satellite Processing Center (ESPC) collocated with the NOAA Satellite Operations Facility at Suitland, Maryland.
 Data is provided to users, including the National Weather Service, through the ESPC, and to field users directly through the High Resolution Picture Transmission (HRPT) direct broadcast service.
-S-NPP utilizes the NPP Data Exploitation (NDE) and the Interface Data Processing Segment to ingest and distribute products to users worldwide.
+S-NPP and NOAA-20 utilize the NPP Data Exploitation (NDE) and the Interface Data Processing Segment to ingest and distribute products to users worldwide.